 Chronic inflammation is a major medical issue that has far-reaching effects, and new research shows that inflammation has a powerful impact on proper digestion, and can lead to heartburn in many patients, exacerbating the issues already resulting from elevated acid levels.

 The scientific term for Heartburn is Gastro-Esophageal Reflux Disease (GERD), relating to the buildup of stomach acid from the gut to the esophagus.
 This, as we are learning, is no longer the whole story, but treatments for GERD have long centered upon medications that temporarily relieve acid buildup.

 The first modern heartburn treatments were calcium pills, and later in the 20th century medications such as Pepcid and Zantac (First Gen Acid Blockers) were a more sophisticated treatment option.
-Around the turn of the century, a number of drugs, such as Protonix, Aciphex, Nexium, Prevacid, and Prilosec replaced the 1st generation medications.
+Around the turn of the century, some drugs, such as Protonix, Aciphex, Nexium, Prevacid, and Prilosec replaced the 1st generation medications.
 These drugs all belong to a class known as Protein Pump Inhibitors (PPIs).

 Right now, PPIs are the most common treatments for men and women that suffer from severe, chronic heartburn.
 Recently published research, however, shows us that there may be a much more effective way to manage GERD on the horizon, due to changes in our understanding of how heartburn is triggered.
-Researchers at the Dallas Veterans Administration Medical Center and the UT Southwestern Medical Center have uncovered convincing evidence that the root cause of GERD is not due directly to acid buildup, but to the inflammatory influence of cytokines.
-Cytokines are released by the immune system, and directly elicit inflammation response.
-There are a number of different cytokines, including Interleukin and Interferon.
+Researchers at the Dallas Veterans Administration Medical Center and the UT Southwestern Medical Center have uncovered convincing evidence that the cause of GERD is not due directly to acid buildup, but to the inflammatory influence of cytokines.
+Cytokines are released by the immune system and directly elicit inflammation response.
+There are some different cytokines, including Interleukin and Interferon.

 Heartburn Research Discussion